jonnyfairbanks96/mentorship-material/README.md

 Each of these topics is just as important as the other, they all build _with_ each other (they are tools to get your job done).
 So I wouldn't skip (too much) unless you feel like you really have the topic down.

+My recomended order:
+1. HTML
+1. CSS
+1. JavaScript
+1. Shell
+1. git
+After that feel free to explore any of the directories.